 Interdisciplinary Studies, Master of Interdisciplinary Studies, (M.I.S.)

-The Master of Interdisciplinary Studies (MIS) degree program is designed for students who prefer to pursue an interdisciplinary program of study rather than the professional or traditional graduate program.
-Students combine up to three areas of specialization selected from the College of Education, College of Humanities and Social Sciences, College of Engineering and Technology, and College of Natural and Health Sciences.
-Candidates for the MIS degree must complete a 36 semester-hour program of study.
-Before entering the MIS program, students must identify no more than three areas of specialization to pursue graduate study.
+The Master of Interdisciplinary Studies (MIS) degree program is designed for students who seek to pursue a customized, interdisciplinary course of graduate study rather than a traditional or professionally prescribed program.
+The program enables students to integrate up to three areas of specialization selected from the College of Education, the College of Humanities and Social Sciences, the College of Engineering and Technology, and the College of Natural and Health Sciences.

 Specialization Areas

-Students will complete 21 credit hours in the selected primary and secondary specialization areas.
+Students will complete 18 credit hours in the selected primary and secondary specialization areas.
 Courses can be selected from the College of Education, College of Humanities and Social Sciences, College of Engineering and Technology, and College of Natural and Health Sciences.

 Primary Specialization Area (9-12 credit hours)